Bioluminescence Travel: Best Places to Swim in Glowing Water

-The world's best bioluminescent bays and beaches in 2026.
-Mosquito Bay Puerto Rico, Maldives, Toyama Bay Japan, and more — with best seasons and tips.
+The world's best bioluminescent bays and beaches in 2026 -- Mosquito Bay Puerto Rico, Maldives, Toyama Bay Japan, and more.
+Best seasons, access tips, conservation rules.

 This post may contain affiliate links.
 Disclosure